pulumi/docs/content/docs/reference/pkg/azure-nextgen/blueprint/blueprint.md

 import * as pulumi from "@pulumi/pulumi";
 import * as azure_nextgen from "@pulumi/azure-nextgen";

-const blueprint = new azure_nextgen.blueprint.v20181101preview.Blueprint("blueprint", {
+const blueprint = new azure_nextgen.blueprint.Blueprint("blueprint", {
     blueprintName: "simpleBlueprint",
     description: "An example blueprint containing an RG with two tags.",
     resourceGroups: {